Can You Receive VA Disability Benefits for Life?

 Yes, it is possible to receive VA disability benefits for life.
 However, you are not guaranteed VA disability benefits for life.

-When Are VA Disability Benefits Permanent?
+Are VA Disability Benefits for Life?

 Permanent and Total Disability

 Permanent and total disability, or P&T, refers to veterans whose disabilities are total (rated 100 percent disabling by VA) and permanent (zero or close to zero chance of improvement).
 If VA has deemed your condition permanent and total, you are entitled to lifetime benefits.
 P&T ratings are protected from being reevaluated or reduced.

 20-Year Rule: Continuous Ratings